flypy/flypy/docs/source/index.rst

-.. numba documentation master file, created by sphinx-quickstart on Wed Sep  4 11:36:16 2013.
+.. flypy documentation master file, created by sphinx-quickstart on Wed Sep  4 11:36:16 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to numba's documentation!
+Welcome to flypy's documentation!
 =================================

 Contents: